Maroon Bells Amphitheater Wedding: Your Complete Guide to Saying “I Do” in Aspen’s Breathtaking Venue

 Is a reception allowed at the amphitheater?

-When does the road close to vehicles?
+When does the road to the amphitheater close for vehicles?

 Can we bring our dog to the ceremony?